TheMofaDe/DotNetHelper.Database/docs/tutorials/index.md

   * Support Anonymous, Dynamic, & Generic Objects
   * Support as many database as possible without sacificing simplicity

-#### Use the Table Of Content to the left to find very detail documentation on this library
+## Introduction

+You will find many articles in the table of content to your left that will go into detail how to use the apis available to you in this library